 - Fae greatly dislike iron, so avoid any offerings containing iron.

-- Glitter is awful for the environment, please don’t give as an offering.
+- Glitter is awful for the environment, please don’t give it as an offering.
 (I have heard of some people trying biodegradable or edible glitter which would be fine)

 I hope you found this article about Fae, their meaning, and magic helpful!
 Lots of love to you and remember as always…